Canadian International AutoShow 2026: Complete Toronto Guide

 Multi-million dollar exotic and rare hypercars presented by Autostrada Magazine, Grand Touring Automobiles, and Pfaff Automotive.
 This display showcases vehicles most attendees will never see on public roads.

-The Vault
+The Vault & Oblivion Exhibit

-LEGO Life-Size Vehicle
+LEGO Life-Size 1950s Cadillac

 Planning Your Visit

-Best Time to Attend
+Best Days to Attend

-- Super Tuesday (February 17): $15 admission, excellent value
+- Super Tuesday (February 17): Just $15 admission - best value day

 - Weekday Mornings: Least crowded, best for serious shoppers